-I’ll share my tips and tricks to stop the pain and get going on the guitar in this article.
-Don’t let sore fingers stop you from achieving your goals and all the fun you’re missing!
+This article will share my tips and tricks to stop the pain and get going on the guitar.
+Don’t let sore fingers stop you from achieving your goals and having all the fun you’re missing!

 Keep on reading to learn more.

 “Why Do My Fingertips Hurt When I Play Guitar?”

 Your fingertips have a high concentration of nerve endings to help you feel things like the temperature and texture of things you touch.
 However, the constant action of putting pressure on your skin by pressing down on a guitar’s strings eventually inflames those nerves.